JTOne123/web4-agent-protocol/docs/Pillar_2_Decentralized_Authorization.md

 ### Integration into the Gateway

 The `mcp-server` (gateway) enforces this security.
-In the `mcp.api.definition.json` file, protected endpoints are marked with a `security` requirement.
+In the `mcp-api-definition` file, protected endpoints are marked with a `security` requirement.
 The gateway uses this information to automatically apply a middleware that validates the access token on every incoming request for that endpoint, rejecting any that are unauthorized.

 > **Next:** See the [Implementation (Proof of Concepts)](/docs/Implementation_POC.md) for a code example of how this security is enforced.